scipy.interpolate.

 BarycentricInterpolator#

 Constructs a polynomial that passes through a given set of points.
 Allows evaluation of the polynomial and all its derivatives, efficient changing of the y-values to be interpolated, and updating by adding more x- and y-values.
+For numerical stability, a barycentric representation is used rather than computing the coefficients of the polynomial directly.

 Parameters: